Here is Portland-Lewiston Interurban (PLI) No. 10, Arbutus

 sash of the train door.

-We are in need of the mechanical component to operate the
+We need the mechanical component to operate the

 exterior upper train door window properly.
 PWM image